Ex-judge: Michael Cohen raid items privilege review is over

-NEW YORK — An ex-judge reviewing over 4 million items seized from President Donald Trump’s former personal lawyer for attorney-client privilege says her work is finished.
+NEW YORK — An ex-judge reviewing over four million items seized from President Donald Trump’s former personal lawyer for attorney-client privilege said Thursday that her work is finished.

-Attorney Barbara Jones revealed in a letter filed Thursday in Manhattan federal court that she has completed her review of designations by lawyers for attorney Michael Cohen, Trump and the Trump Organization.
+Attorney Barbara Jones revealed in a letter in Manhattan federal court that she has completed her review of designations by lawyers for attorney Michael Cohen, Trump and the Trump Organization.

-Prosecutors say they are investigating possible fraud in Cohen’s business dealings.
+Prosecutors have said they are investigating possible fraud in Cohen’s business dealings.
 He has not been charged.

 After the April 9 raid of Cohen’s office and residences, Cohen asked a judge to give him a role in deciding what seized items were privileged and could not be seen by prosecutors.
 The judge appointed Jones.

-The final batch contained nearly 5,000 items designated as privileged by Cohen or Trump.
-Jones agreed with nearly half of the designations.
+The final batch described by Jones Thursday contained nearly 5,000 items designated as privileged by Cohen or Trump.
+Jones agreed with nearly half of the designations, saying 1,972 were privileged and 285 were highly personal.
+She did not agree that 635 other items also were highly personal.

+She finished the letter by saying: “The Special Master has concluded her review.”

+Neither Cohen nor Trump contested any of her designations by appealing her findings to U.S. District Judge Kimba M. Wood, who assigned Jones to the task and decided that any disputes would be handled publicly, except for the contents of the items.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.